Fisheries and Marine Ecosystem Model Intercomparison Project: Ensemble modelling

-Fish-MIP
+FishMIP

 Ensemble modelling is generally difficult because of the variety of possible inputs and outputs, which makes it challenging to run different models on the same data and compare results.
-The Fish-MIP protocols standardize input variables, as well as the names of files and data stores.
+The FishMIP protocols standardize input variables, as well as the names of files and data stores.
 The inputs are collected from simplified fishing scenarios, models of the climate and how much greenhouse gas will be in the atmosphere.
 These standardized inputs and scenarios can then be used to drive multiple ecosystem models, and the outputs are then combined through an ensemble modelling approach.
-The Fish-MIP standardizing protocol allow for these diverse inputs to be collated, thus minimizing projection error.
+The FishMIP standardizing protocol allow for these diverse inputs to be collated, thus minimizing projection error.